 ‘No, he wants 100.’

-I had become alarmed by the snarling Chinese guards, by the way this man had been chastised, the near theft of my bike and the bullying impatience surging through the immigration office.
-To the north, I could see Zamyn-Üüd—the Mongolian frontier town—and beyond that was over 500 kilometres of desert to cover solo, in a country I was yet to understand and where theft is endemic.
-When you’re constantly alone, the ability to read faces is honed and trust is a commodity you learn not to squander.
-I looked through his eyes and I was unsettled.
+I had become alarmed by the snarling Chinese guards, by the way this man had been chastised, the near theft of my bike, and the bullying impatience surging through the immigration office.
+To the north, I could see Zamyn-Üüd — the Mongolian frontier town — and beyond that was over 500 kilometres of desert to cover solo, in a country I was yet to understand.
 I payed the 100 yuan and got out of there.

 Zamyn-Üüd is a seeping wound of decaying concrete buildings set around a central square.
 Its ambiance charged with rowdy drunks, screaming kids, and tooting Russian and Chinese vehicles.
 Air is thick with the stench of burning plastic.
 The ground shimmers with shattered liquor bottles.

-I bought tugrik from the currency exchange—administered in an empty room from a cardboard box—then went in search for water.
+I bought tugrik from the currency exchange — administered in an empty room from a cardboard box — then went in search for water.
 But how much?
-As large scale maps were unavailable, I couldn’t know for sure how far it would be between water supplies, but my small scale map (1:8,000,000 country map in Chinese) indicated, accurately as it turned out, I had up to 200 kilometres stretches between supplies.
+As large scale maps were unavailable, I couldn’t know for sure how far it would be between water supplies, but my small scale map (1:6,000,000 country map in Chinese) indicated, accurately as it turned out, I had up to 200 kilometres stretches between supplies.
 In the sweltering summer I would need as much as I could carry.

 At the grocery store I turned suddenly, bumping into a beast of a man covered in backyard tats, with a strapped shoulder and a patched eye, giving me a stare down like he was about to slit my throat.
-I edged away and cued at the snail paced checkout with 7.5 litres to add to the 6 litres I already had.
-When the beast jumped the cue with 2 bottles of vodka, no one dared complain.
+I edged away and cued at the checkout with 7.5 litres to add to the 6 litres I already had.
+When the guy jumped the cue with 2 bottles of vodka, no one dared complain.